Jpowerss/vindecoder-privacy/privacy-policy.md

 - To display relevant advertisements
 - To process in-app purchases ($1.99 to remove ads)
 - To improve app functionality
+- Vin Verify does NOT resell your data

 ## 3. Your Rights
 You can: